WebAssembly/shared-everything-threads/proposals/shared-everything-threads/Overview.md

 #### Memory orderings

-Just as the multi-memory proposal uses bit 6 of the `memarg` on memory access instructions to signify that a memory index follows, we reserve bit 5 to signify that an ordering immediate follows.
-For backward compatibility, if bit 5 is not set, the instruction uses `seqcst` ordering for all loads and stores it executes.
-If a memory index immediate is also present, the ordering immediate follows it.
-It is a validation error if there is an ordering immediate present for any non-atomic instruction that uses a `memarg` (such as standard loads and stores).

-Ordering immediates are encoded as `u8`s.
+For atomic instructions on globals, tables, structs, and arrays, we utilize a `u8` ordering immediate.
+The encoding of this immediate matches the memory order encodings defined in the [Relaxed Atomics] proposal.

 Read-modify-write operations require two orderings: one for the read and one for the write.
 For RMWs, the low four bits of the `u8` encode the read ordering and the high four bits encode the write ordering.
 For other atomic operations, the low four bits encode the ordering and the high four bits must be 0.

+The ordering immediate is encoded as:

 | ordering  | encoding |
 |-----------|----------|